 In the early 1970s, the U.S. dollar was cut loose from the gold standard and, in effect, allowed to "float" in response to supply and demand caused by international trade and international investing activities.
 According to the International Monetary Fund, about 42 countries currently operate under a system of floating exchange rates, whereby currency prices are allowed to seek their own levels, with only modest central bank intervention to smooth out extreme exchange rate fluctuations.
-According to the International Monetary Fund, about 31 currencies have freely, or independently, floating exchange rates, including the dollar, euro, pound, and yen.
+The IMF reports that about 31 currencies have freely, or independently, floating exchange rates; these currencies include the dollar, euro, pound, and yen.

-Currency Appreciation and Depreciation Suppose the dollar cost of a pound is \$1.9069 as shown in Table 26-1.
-If there were increased demand for pounds caused by a U.S. trade deficit with Great Britain, then the price of pounds might increase to \$2.
-In this situation, the pound is said to be appreciating, because a pound would now buy more dollars.
-In other words, a pound would now be worth more than it was.
+Currency Appreciation and Depreciation.
+Suppose the dollar cost of a pound is \$1.4915, as shown in Table 17-1.
+If there were increased demand for pounds caused by a U.S. trade deficit with Great Britain, then the price of pounds might increase to \$2.5.
+In this situation the pound is said to be appreciating, because a pound would now buy more dollars.
+In other words, a pound would now be worth more than it previously was.
 This is called currency appreciation.
-Conversely, the dollar would be depreciating, because the dollar now buys fewer pounds (a dollar would previously buy 1/1.9069 = 0.5244 pound, but afterward it would buy only 1/2 = 0.5 pound).
+Conversely, the dollar would be depreciating because the dollar now buys fewer pounds (a dollar would previously buy 1/1.4915 = 0.6705 pounds, but afterward it would buy only 1/2.5 = 0.4 pounds).
 This is called currency depreciation.
 Notice that the more costly pound would make British imports more expensive to U.S. consumers, which would reduce imports-and, consequently, the demand for pounds-until the exchange rate reached equilibrium.